New Zealand's Lifestyle, From Foreign Eyes

 5. Getting a job is easy

 Getting a seasonal or minimum paid job as a working holiday maker in New Zealand is quite simple.
-You can pack or re-pack kiwis, avocados, get some good hospitality hours, labour in construction, become a landscaper (yes, I’ve done all that).
+You can pack or re-pack kiwis, avocados, get some good hospitality hours, labour in construction, become a landscaper (yes, I’ve done all that and I talk about it in this article).

 At the end of the day balance was always positive for me.
 As a travel-lover I have prioritized getting jobs quick an easy.
 This way I can leave when I need to and be free to keep travelling.
 Funny thing is that because I am a hard worker, employers always want me back!